AplaProject/apla-docs-en/introduction/script.rst

 Parameters

 * *Id int* - ID of the contract to be edited,
-* *Value string* - text of the contract or contracts,
+* *Value string "optional"* - text of the contract or contracts,
-* *Conditions string* - rights for contract change.
+* *Conditions string "optional"* - rights for contract change.

 ActivateContract
 ------------------------------